At MMI 4u we offer specialised indemnity policies for most medicial professions. Fill out our online form and get a quote, today.

 Any medical professional that deals with patients on a daily basis should get medical malpractice insurance.
 In our highly litigious society, a lawsuit by a disgruntled patient could cost you a fortune or even your career.
 So make sure that you have the right medical cover for your profession.

-MMI 4u provides an insurance policy on a "claims made" basis, which means that it responds to claims that are first made against you and notified to insurers during the period of the policy and the run‐off period.
+MMI 4u normally provides an insurance policy on a "claims made" basis, which means that it responds to claims that are first made against you and notified to insurers during the period of the policy and the run‐off period.

 Run-off coverage protects you for a limited time even after you’ve left the medical field in case any claims are formulated against you by previous patients.
 In most situations, medical malpractice insurance ends when you exit the medical profession.
 Run-off coverage is used as a precautionary measure to provide you with extra peace of mind in the event a former action, event or patient alleges malpractice against you.